Feedback is a gift.

 Almost all of the work we do requires cross-functional expertise and teamwork, which is why we rely on open communication about details, requirements, deadlines, and processes.
 We are heavily biased towards giving too much information rather than not enough.

-In terms of personal development, Nova invests in professional events, tools, and resources and provides access to an extensive network you can tap into, including Y Combinator and First Round.
-You can leverage our network by having matcha 1:1s with peers and mentors, or joining community events, where we've met many new friends, accelerated our professional growth, and discussed hot topics.
+Novans can leverage their $1500 professional development budget for personal growth.
+For example, Jaime used a part of his budget to attend JSConf in Hawaii!
+Nova also invests in professional events, tools, and resources and provides access to an extensive network you can tap into.
+You can leverage our network by having matcha 1:1s with peers and mentors or joining community events, where we've met many new friends, accelerated our professional growth, and discussed hot topics.

 Actively Practices Inclusion